-In a statement released by The Centers for Disease Control and Prevention (CDC), it was announced that Children under age 5 can now be vaccinated against COVID-19.
+In a statement released by The Centers for Disease Control and Prevention (CDC), it was announced that children under age 5 can now be given the vaccine for COVID-19.
 The CDC recently approved the use of COVID-19 vaccines for children between 6 months and 5 years old.

 The Food and Drug Administration (FDA) had announced beforehand that they have granted emergency use authorization to both Pfizer-BioNTech and Moderna COVID-19 vaccines for children under 5.
 Now, CDC Director Dr. Rochelle Walensky has endorsed the recommendation of the Advisory Committee on Immunization Practices (ACIP) on COVID-19 vaccinations for children under 5.
 As such, parents can now have their children vaccinated with either Pfizer-BioNTech or Moderna mRNA vaccines.